-ntroduction 3
+Introduction 3

 Methodology 4

 The Sequential Test 7

-Sequential Test Profiles for proposed Site Allocations 31
+Sequential Test Profiles for proposed Site Allocations 4

-Appendix 1: Site Profiles for Proposed Allocations and Exceptions Test Supporting nformation 33
+Appendix 1: Site Profiles for Proposed Allocations and Exceptions Test Supporting Information 6

-Introduction
+1. Introduction

-The National Planning Policy Framework (NPPF) and associated National Planning Practice Guidance (NPPG) require Local Authorities to use the flood risk 'Sequential Test' in the planning system.
+- 1.1 The National Planning Policy Framework (NPPF) and associated National Planning Practice Guidance (NPPG) require Local Authorities to use the flood risk 'Sequential Test' in the planning system.
 The Sequential Test is designed to steer development to areas at low risk from flooding, in preference to areas at higher risk, and should be applied to all prospective development areas and sites.
-As part of the evidence base for the Local Plan, the Council is required to apply the Sequential Test where appropriate.

-An initial sift of absolute constraints for all sites was applied through the Land Availability Assessment (LAA) at an early stage following a "call for land" consultation.
+As part of the evidence base for the Local Plan, the Council is required to apply the Sequential Test where appropriate. - 1.2 The reason for this update is to inform the Council's Bassetlaw Local Plan: Publication Version Addendum, and to reflect the updated Land Availability Assessment (LAA) and Sustainability Appraisal (SA). - 1.3 An initial sift of absolute constraints for all sites was applied through the LAA at an early stage following a "call for land" consultation.
 The LAA classified each site in terms of their defined flood zones (as defined by the Environment Agency).
 Where a whole site was covered by Flood Zone 3a/b it was discounted at this early stage.
-The LAA identified other planning constraints, but it did not consider the Council's emerging Spatial Strategy, the housing or employment needs, brownfield land register or the potential for regeneration.

-Therefore, flood risk constraints were considered alongside many other planning issues - including the Council's Spatial Strategy- when identifying suitable areas for development through the Site Selection Methodology.

-All sites considered for development at this stage, including any reasonable alternatives, were then assessed through the Council's Sustainability Appraisal (SA).
+The LAA identified other planning constraints, but it did not consider the Council's emerging Spatial Strategy, the housing or employment needs, brownfield land register or the potential for regeneration. - 1.4 Therefore, flood risk constraints were considered alongside many other planning issues including the Council's Spatial Strategy- when identifying suitable areas for development through the Site Selection Methodology. - 1.5 All sites considered for development at this stage, including any reasonable alternatives, were then assessed through the Council's SA.
 This included all relevant planning issues/policies, constraints and opportunities.
-The SA also considered any available evidence to support the Local Plan such as the Strategic Flood Risk Assessment.

-A simple assessment methodology was employed to indicate the likelihood of flooding through the SA.
+The SA also considered any available evidence to support the Local Plan such as the Strategic Flood Risk Assessments. - 1.6 A simple assessment methodology was employed to indicate the likelihood of flooding through the SA.
 In this respect, the likelihood of flooding for sites categorised as "0" is unlikely/none, therefore these sites were 'screened out' and not considered further.
 Sites categorised as "partly or fully within FZ2 (but not within FZ3) are scored "-" and those sites "partly or fully within FZ3a/b were scored "--", for the likelihood of flooding.

 Within Flood Zone 1.
 0

 Partly or fully within Flood Zone 2 (but not within Flood Zone 3). -

-Partly or fully within Flood Zone 3a/b -
+Partly or fully within Flood Zone 3a/b

-Where proposed sites are partly or fully within an identified flood zone, the Council undertook a more detailed Strategic Flood Risk Assessment (Level 2) which detailed the scope for development and the mitigation required to reduce the impact from flooding.
-The Council's Site Selection provide justified reasons as to why each site has or has not been identified for allocation in the Local Plan.
+1.7 Where proposed sites are partly or fully within an identified flood zone, the Council undertook a more detailed Strategic Flood Risk Assessment (Level 2) which detailed the scope for development and the mitigation required to reduce the impact from flooding.
+The Council's Site Selection Methodology Paper provide justified reasons as to why each site has or has not been identified for allocation in the Local Plan.

-This evidence helped inform the proposed site specific policies and this Sequential Test Report.
-The Council has applied this method to each site contained within the Local Plan to ensure that the sites are suitable for the preferred uses which have been identified.
+1.8 This evidence helped inform the proposed site specific policies and this Sequential Test Report.
+The Council has applied this method to each site contained within the Local Plan and those seen as reasonable alternatives to ensure that the sites are suitable for the preferred uses which have been identified.
 Please refer to the accompanying table in Appendix 1 for site details.